When you have a hearing test, the audiologist will complete an audiogram. Learn more about this form.

-The audiogram is a graph showing the results of the pure-tone hearing tests.
-It illustrates the type, degree, and configuration of hearing loss.
+The audiogram is a graph showing the results of a pure-tone hearing test.
+It will show how loud sounds need to be at different frequencies for you to hear them.
+The audiogram shows the type, degree, and configuration of hearing loss.

 Pitch or Frequency

-Examples of sounds in everyday life that would be considered “low-frequency” are a bass drum, tuba, and vowel sounds such as “oo" in "who."
+Examples of "low-frequency" sounds are a rumble of thunder, a tuba, and sounds like the "oo" in "who."

-Examples of sounds in everyday life that would be considered “high-frequency” are a bird chirping, a triangle being played, and the consonant sound “s” as in "sun."
+Examples of "high-frequency" sounds are a bird chirping, a whistle, and the "s" sound in "sun."

 Loudness or Intensity

-Each horizontal line on the audiogram from top to bottom represents loudness or intensity in units of decibels (dB).
-Lines at the top of the chart (-10 dB and 0 dB) represent soft sounds.
-Lines at the bottom of the chart represent very loud sounds.
+Each line from top to bottom shows how loud the sound is in decibels, or dB.
+Lines at the top of the chart are for soft sounds.
+Lines at the bottom of the chart are for loud sounds.

-Examples of sounds in everyday life that would be considered soft are a clock ticking, a voice whispering, and leaves rustling.
+Examples of soft sounds are a clock ticking, a person whispering, and leaves rustling.

-Examples of sounds in everyday life that would be considered loud are a lawnmower, a car horn, and a rock concert.
+Examples of loud sounds are a lawnmower, a car horn, and a rock concert.

-On the audiogram, the pattern of hearing loss (configuration) and degree are recorded.
-For example, your hearing might be normal in the low pitches while you have hearing loss in high pitches.
-In this case, you might hear speech, but it would sound muffled and unclear.
-If you have hearing loss at all pitches, you might have difficulty hearing any speech.
+The audiogram shows the pattern of your hearing loss.
+It also shows how severe it is, called the degree of hearing loss.
+For example, your hearing might be normal for low pitches but not for high pitches.
+In this case, you might hear speech, but it would not sound clear.
+If you have hearing loss at all pitches, you might have problems hearing any speech.

 The audiologist marks what you hear in your right ear with a red O. What you hear in your left ear gets a blue X. If the Xs and Os are at the top of the graph, your hearing is normal.
 You have a hearing loss if the Xs and Os are farther down the graph.